ChannelCandy Technical Architecture:

 ChannelEyes employs peer programming and review, as well as code “check-in” tools to perform standard bug testing.
 Multiple staging environments have been established to facilitate proper testing.
 Additionally, a formalized Quality Assurance (QA) function is established.

 This business unit organizes structured testing when a major function, feature, or higher risk change is to be introduced into our environment.
-ChannelEyes maintains processes and tools to roll back changes in case issues arise during a production deployment.
+ChannelEyes maintains processes and tools to roll back changes in case issues arise during production deployment.

 ChannelEyes engages with qualified and reputable third parties to perform penetration tests against key application interfaces.
 The frequency and areas of testing are commensurate with known risk.
 Third-party testing traditionally occurs when major changes are introduced that could impact customer data locations (for example the customer’s content management system), or when a particular application or interface has not been tested recently.